-The commuted value calculations are based on an interest assumption of 2.5% per year for 10 years and 4.1% per year thereafter, using the UP94 generational mortality table assuming the spouse is 3 years younger than the member.
+The transfer value calculations are based on an interest assumption of 5.9% per year, using the CPM 2014 Private Table projected using scale B with industry adjustment factor 1.06 assuming the spouse is 3 years younger than the member.
 These assumptions will be adjusted from time to time to reflect updated demographic and economic projections.